succinctlabs/sp1/book/writing-programs/setup.md

 ### Cargo Manifest

 Inside this crate, add the `sp1-zkvm` crate as a dependency.
-Your `Cargo.toml` should look like as follows:
+Your `Cargo.toml` should look like the following:

 ```rust,noplayground
 [workspace]